 Starting with 2020.1 release, the ability to install, update and uninstall plugins without restarting the IDE is available in the IntelliJ Platform.
-During plugin development, this also allows avoiding restarts of the IDE Development Instance after every code change.
+During plugin development, Auto-Reload also allows code changes to take effect immediately in the sandbox IDE instance.

 For a plugin to support this, all restrictions listed below must be met.
 To verify a plugin locally, run Analyze | Run Inspection by Name… | Plugin.xml dynamic plugin verification inspection on all plugin descriptor files.

 No Components must be used; existing ones must be migrated to services, extensions, or listeners.